v923z/micropython-ulab/docs/source/ulab.rst

     a = ndarray(range(10))
     print('1D array: ', a)

-    # print out the array's elements, one by one
+    # print out the array's length
     print('length of array: ', len(a))
 .. parsed-literal::